helium/longfi-platformio/getting-started.md

 Activation messages are those seen when the device first attempts to join the network.
 Downlink messages are those delivered from the network to your target device.
-Uplink messages are those messages delivered from your target device to the Helium network. gerger
+Uplink messages are those messages delivered from your target device to the Helium network.
-Click on the Extensi
-Click on the Extensi

 Congratulations!
 You have just transmitted data on the Helium network!
 The next step is to learn how to use your device data to build applications, visit our Integrations docs here.

 ### Device Application Code Debugging
 If, as is frequently the case your application misbehaves VSCode/PlatformIO does support board level debugging via various debug probes/interfaces.
 A general debug discussion can be found [here](https://docs.platformio.org/en/latest/plus/debugging.html) or debug probe specific discussion [here](https://docs.platformio.org/en/latest/plus/debugging.html#tools-debug-probes).
-PlatformIO will attempt to seemlessly support your projects defined target board for debugging but with the vast number of target boards, not all are supported out of the box.
+PlatformIO will attempt to seamlessly support your projects defined target board for debugging but with the vast number of target boards, not all are supported out of the box.

 If your target board has J-Link support the procedure found [here](#ADD-JLINK-SUPPORT) may be of interest.

 Again we will attempt to detail specific information within the target sample project README files.

 ```
-For example: Unfortunately at this time Cubecell does not support a debug probe that enjoys builtin support within PlatformIO.
+For example: Unfortunately at this time CubeCell does not support a debug probe that enjoys built-in support within PlatformIO.
 ```

 ### Misc device application hints